Skip to main content

 );

-is used to specify the mapping of the sequence column to a column in the table.
-The column can be of type integer or time type (DATE, DATETIME), and its type cannot be changed after creation.
+The sequence_col specifies the mapping of the sequence column to a column in the table.
+This column can be of integer or date/time type (DATE, DATETIME) and cannot be changed after creation.

 PROPERTIES (